-3 Tips For Hiring a Property Manager
+3 Tips for Hiring a Property Manager

 by Guest on Mar 9, 2017

-Whether you're leasing one property or a high-rise full of condos, getting the right property manager on board saves you time, stress and cash in the long run.
+Whether you're leasing one property or a high-rise full of condos, getting the right property manager on board saves you time, stress, and cash in the long run.
 However, it's pretty easy for just about anyone to call themselves a property manager even when they have zero experience-and that might set you up not just for headaches, but potentially lawsuits.
 You're the property owner, so it's your responsibility to follow the rules and keep your tenants safe.
 Your manager is the middle man, and you depend on them wholly to keep things in order.

 The situation is made even tougher if you're a landlord who's not in the same region as your leased property.
 From screening renters and collecting rent to handyman work to ensuring lease agreements are upheld, there's a lot on a property manager's plate.
 Here are tips on how to hire right the first time, so you can sit back and watch that passive income roll in.
 A great property management company makes your life and your business a breeze.

-To make sure that it becomes a reservoir of additional income, tap the services of a property manager and here's how you can find the right one for your home:
+To make sure that it becomes a reservoir of additional income, tap the services of a property manager, and here's how you can find the right one for your home:

-Your circle of friends, neighbors, or your relatives can all be good sources of information.
+Your circle of friends, neighbors, or relatives can all be good sources of information.
 Some of them may have hired property managers for their respective properties.
 They have first-hand experiences and witnessed how one works with clients.